tripal/tripal_example/trpexp_fields/tutorial/trpexp_fields_custom_field.md

 ### A. Create ChadoField classes.
 We recommend that you don't include any of your custom functionality in these classes at this point since it complicates the debugging process.
 As such we've created some empty extension classes distributed with this module that you can simply copy and rename during this step.
 To create a ChadoField, you need THREE classes:

-- CUSTOM_CHADOFIELD.inc: a field class to handle loading of your data
+- `CUSTOM_CHADOFIELD.inc`: a field class to handle loading of your data
-- CUSTOM_CHADOWIDGET.inc: a widget class to handle form elements on a Tripal Content add/edit form
+- `CUSTOM_CHADOWIDGET.inc`: a widget class to handle form elements on a Tripal Content add/edit form
-- CUSTOM_CHADOFORMATTER.inc: a formatter class to handle the display of your data on a Tripal Content page
+- `CUSTOM_CHADOFORMATTER.inc`: a formatter class to handle the display of your data on a Tripal Content page

 These classes need to be created in a specific directory in your custom module in order to facillitate smart loading by Tripal.
 Simply copy the above classes from this module to `[your custom module directory]/includes/TripalFields/[your field name]/` making sure that each class is named as follows: field, `[field name].inc`; widget, `[field name]_widget.inc`; formatter, `[field name]_formatter.inc`.